hieubigboobs/CSD-Training/README.md

-# Syllabus--CSD-Training-for-9.5AI-Club--FPTU-HCM
+# CSDTraining-Syllabus
-Syllabus "Data Structure and Algorithms with Python"
+Training "Data Structure and Algorithms with Python" for 9.5AI Club - FPTU HCM